 There are so many great things about this easy weeknight meal…and the best of them all is this recipe is TOTALLY customizable.
 If your kids aren’t fans of black beans…leave them off!
-Let your family create their own pizza, just like they would prepare their own taco…which we all know is why tacos are always a success…kids make them to their own taste.
+Let your family create their own taco pizza, just like they would prepare their own taco…which we all know is why tacos are always a success…kids make them to their own taste.

-You can have this recipe done in under 30 minutes, which is less time than calling out for delivery pizza because I used Fleischmann’s® Rapid Rise™ Yeast.
+You can have this pizza recipe done in under 30 minutes, which is less time than calling out for delivery because I used Fleischmann’s® Rapid Rise™ Yeast.
 Homemade pizza crust?
 Serious mom-points right here!
 It only requires one rise and then it’s on to the toppings!
 And the other thing I love about Fleischmann’s® Yeast is that it can be used for a variety of everyday and seasonal recipes.

 The crust is quick to prepare.
 If you haven’t worked with yeast before, don’t let it intimidate you.
 Really, you just mix all your ingredients together and knead!
 You could even do this in your stand mixer with the hook attachment if you prefer.